Books and Websites

 Preschool and Early Elementary

 A Charlie Brown Christmas (United Features Syndicate, Inc., 1965).
-Video.
+DVD.
 Watch Charlie Brown and the Peanuts gang discover the real meaning of Christmas.

 Imani’s Gift at Kwanzaa by Denise Burden-Patmon (New York: Simon and Schuster, 1992).
+Ages 4 and up.
 Learn about Kwanzaa through Imani, a little girl who reaches out with a special gift to a child with few friends.

 Moishe’s Miracle: A Hanukkah Story by Laura Krauss Melmed, illustrated by David Slonim (New York: HarperCollins, 2000).
+Ages 3-7.
 A magical Jewish folktale that teaches the lessons of generosity and sharing.

 Children of Christmas: Stories for the Season by Cynthia Rylant, drawings by S.D.
 Schindler (New York: Orchard Books, 1987).
 Six stories that convey how people are able to find joy and comfort in the holidays even under the most difficult circumstances.
 These poignant tales are likely to spark discussion.